I wrote this essay just before 2000, and although some of the examples are dated, it is more relevant today than it was then.

 Competition for excellence in the service of the group is the rightful role of ego.

 All the great religions teach this.
 The world would be transformed if enough people gained their personal satisfaction from achievement in service, not achievement in acquisition.
-Jesus, Buddha, Mother Theresa, Ghandi, Martin Luther King, Nelson Mandela are better role models than Stalin, Bill Gates, Aristotle Onassis, Elle, Sinatra.
+Jesus, Buddha, Mother Teresa, Ghandi, Martin Luther King, Nelson Mandela are better role models than Stalin, Bill Gates, Aristotle Onassis, Elle, Sinatra.

 Who can teach us?